-THE PERFECT 3-DAY ITINERARY FOR EXPLORING BEAUTIFUL PAGOSA SPRINGS, COLORADO DURING THE WINTER.
+CHECK OUT OUR PERFECT 3-DAY ITINERARY FOR EXPLORING BEAUTIFUL PAGOSA SPRINGS, COLORADO DURING THE WINTER.

 Ask most Coloradoans and they will say they have heard of Pagosa Springs.
 But then ask them where it is, and they will have no clue.
 That is the perk of visiting this somewhat out of the way mountain town: it has all the makings of an amazing tourist destination - without the tourists.

 While Pagosa Springs is a superb summer destination (due to its location, a combination of high desert plateau and the Rocky Mountains, it has an unusually mild climate during the summer) it is also a great spot to base yourself for some winter adventures.
 Including, skiing, snowshoeing and snowmobiling.